![[BOTTOM]](to-bottm.gif)

 -

-- The responsibility of the Regional Directors shall include but not be limited to,
+a.
+The responsibility of the Regional Directors shall include, but not be limited to,

 providing assistance to the members and the general public in their Regions.
 Each Regional